Skip to content

 break

-Finally, the method handles truncation gracefully by informing the LLM about omitted content:
+Finally, the method handles truncation gracefully by informing the LLM about omitted data processing context:

-# Add summary if we had to truncate
+# Add summary if we had to truncate, including data processing metrics

 if len(context_parts) < len(sorted_entries):